-Air Conditioner and Thermoelectric Cooler Selection
+Air Conditioner, Air-to-Water Heat Exchanger, and Thermoelectric Cooler Selection

-Selecting an air conditioner or thermoelectric cooler is more complex because their performance depends on both the ambient temperature and the enclosure temperature.
+Selecting an air conditioner, air-to-water heat exchanger, or thermoelectric cooler is more complex because their performance depends on both the ambient temperature and the enclosure temperature or the chilled water temperature.
 Generally, more strenuous operating parameters (higher ambient temperature, lower enclosure air temperature) will reduce the unit's performance.
 For this reason, manufacturers publish curves that graphically describe the unit's cooling capacity over a range of conditions.
 Here's an example: